cosmos/sdk-tutorials/academy/xl-run-prod/1-software.md

     $ myprojectd start --with-tendermint=false --abci grpc --address tcp://192.168.0.5:26658
     ```

-But again this is not recommended.
+But again this is not recommended for performance reasons (f.e. due to network latency).

 ## Conclusion